themeteorchef/building-a-user-admin/building-a-user-admin.md

 </template>
 ```

 Here, we have the modal window that we reveal when clicking the green `Send Invitation` button that's displayed at the top right-hand corner of our "Invitations" list.
 Here, we simply collect two pieces of information: an email address and the role we wish to apply to our new user.
 The goal here is to simplify new signups.
-Instead of requiring users to fill out a bunch of information, we can simply send them an email with a unqiue token that already knows what they need.
+Instead of requiring users to fill out a bunch of information, we can simply send them an email with a unqiue token that already knows who they are and what they need.
 They simply fill out a password and click "Create Account."
 Let's look at the wiring for this and how our users finally get their email.

 #### Wiring up invitations
 The first step we need to take is handling the submission of this modal.
 Over in our modal's logic file: